kzhdev/alpaca_zorro_plugin/README.md

 ## Install

-To install the plugin, download the [latest release](https://github.com/kzhdev/alpaca_zorro_plugin/releases/download/v0.2.6/AlpacaZorroPlugin_v0.2.6.zip) and place the Alpaca.dll file into the **Plugin** folder under Zorro's root path.
+To install the plugin, download the [latest release](https://github.com/kzhdev/alpaca_zorro_plugin/releases/download/v1.0.0/AlpacaZorroPlugin_v1.0.0.zip), unzip and place the Alpaca.dll file and the websocket_proxy folder into the **Plugin** folder under Zorro's root path.

 ## How to Use